hank-ai/darknet/README.md

 Installing the NSIS installation package will:

 * Create a directory called `Darknet`, such as `C:\Program Files\Darknet\`.
+* Install the CLI application, and at the same time rename it to `darknet.exe`.
-* Install the `darknet.exe` CLI application, as well as required `.dll` files
+* Install the required 3rd-party `.dll` files, such as those from OpenCV.
 * Install the neccesary Darknet `.dll`, `.lib` and `.h` files to use `darknet.dll` from another application.
 * Install the template `.cfg` files.

 You are now done!
 Once the installation wizard has finished, Darknet will have been installed into `C:\Program Files\Darknet\`.
 Run this to test:  `C:\Program Files\Darknet\bin\darknet.exe version`.

+> If you have `darknetcli.exe` but not `darknet.exe` then this means you _did not_ install it, you only built it!
+Make sure you go through each step of the NSIS installation wizard.
+It is during this final installation step that the CLI is renamed from `Darknetcli.exe` to `Darknet.exe`.

 # Using Darknet

 ## CLI

-This is not the full list of all commands supported by Darknet.
+The following is not the full list of all commands supported by Darknet.
 See [the previous readme](README_previous.md) for additional details and examples.

 > In addition to the Darknet CLI, also note [the DarkHelp project CLI](https://github.com/stephanecharette/DarkHelp#what-is-the-darkhelp-cli) which provides an alternative CLI to Darknet/YOLO.
 The DarkHelp CLI also has several advanced features that are not available directly in Darknet.
 You can use both the Darknet CLI and the DarkHelp CLI together, they are not mutually exclusive.